- Teacher Education Course Sequence

 - Take the General Knowledge (GK) portion of the Florida Teacher Certification Exam.
 This test is offered at various times throughout the year, and it is the student’s obligation to sign up for and post a passing score for this exam during the first year at Stetson.

 - Become familiar with the requirements for admission to the Approved Teacher Education program (requirements listed in the University catalog).

 In the sophomore (or second) year at Stetson:

-- You must be approved for the Teacher Education program before you enroll in either MUSC 316 or MUSC 351.
-Since these courses will be taken in the Junior year, you must meet all necessary requirements before then.
+- You must be approved for the Teacher Education program before you enroll in either MUED 325.
+Since this course is normally taken in the second-year spring, you must meet all necessary requirements before then.
 Students take responsibility for becoming familiar with these requirements, which are listed in the Catalog.

 In the junior (or third) year at Stetson:

 - Students must now have been approved for the Teacher Education program at Stetson in order to proceed in 300-level music education courses.

 - During the fall semester, apply to take the Professional Education and Subject Area portions of the Florida Teacher Certification Exams.
 Like the GK test, these are offered at various times throughout the year, they require significant advance registration, and it is the student obligation to post a passing score.